 Fellowships of one month aimed specifically at health workers and professionals working in cancer who are based in Francophone Africa.
 The award amount is between 2,000 and 3,400 USD, appropriately justified according to the project and the selected country.

-The deadline for the second call is 1 October 2017.
+The deadline for the first call is 19 April 2018.

 For applicants based in Francophone Africa to go to another French-speaking country in the same region or further afield, depending on the most appropriate location of the training need, for one month to exchange knowledge, enhance skills and form collaborations that can be effectively be put to use in the home organization upon return.